msck72/Neural-Explorations/README.md

 ## Micrograd

+This repository contains my implementation of Micrograd, inspired by Andrej Karpathy’s [Micrograd](https://github.com/karpathy/micrograd) series.
+I have extended the original implementation by adding several new features and enhancements.

 Currently adding support for scalar values and building MLP using those scalar values.

 Tracking gradient using Micrograd engine.